 The ocean, the rolling sea, can be represented by waves.
 They represent life, change and continuity.

 I love the rich cultural and natural beauty of the Hawaiian Islands.
-My family heritage is firmly planted in the soil of Oahu’s North Shore.
+My family heritage is firmly planted in the soil of Oahu’s north shore.
 My grandparents moved to beautiful Laie in 1955 to teach at the original Church College of Hawaii.
-My mother graduated from Kahuku High School and I graduated from BYU-Hawaii with a degree in History.
+My mother graduated from Kahuku High School and I graduated from Brigham Young University-Hawaii with a degree in History.